PrefectHQ/prefect/docs/guides/deployment/docker.md

 ## Storing Prefect Flow Code in a Docker Image

-First let's create a directory to work from, calling it `docker-tutorial`.
+First let's create a directory to work from, `docker-tutorial`.

 In this directory, you will create a sub-directory named `flows` and put your flow script from the [Deployments](/tutorial/deployments/) tutorial.
 In this case, I've named the flow `docker-tutorial-flow.py`.